 In this blog, we’ll discuss business process reengineering, how it can help your company, how it’s different from Business Process Management (BPM) and Business Process Improvement (BPI), the 6 steps that can ensure successful BPR efforts, and an example of business process reengineering.

-Business Process Reengineering (BPR) is the activity of drastically redesigning existing business processes and workflows to achieve huge improvements in key aspects of the business such as output, quality, reduction of costs, service, and efficiency.
+Business Process Reengineering is also known as BPR, it is the activity of drastically redesigning existing business processes and workflows to achieve huge improvements in key aspects of the business such as output, quality, reduction of costs, service, and efficiency.
 This also involves redesigning any peripheral systems and organizational structures related to the business processes.
 This phrase was first coined by Michael Hammer in 1990, in his article “Reengineering Work: Don’t Automate, Obliterate,” according to Wikipedia.

 Business process reengineering often takes place when there is a pending threat to the company such as increasing competition, decreasing market share, or new and innovative business opportunities that need to be leveraged.
 BPR can help increase employee productivity and customer satisfaction by streamlining business processes and revamping existing systems.
 This activity can also have a positive impact on the company’s profitability and competitive advantage against competitors.